-The data provided for "Current Population of Lights" (Table 4.1.1) has been reported as of 30 June 2019 to represent the current year (2019-20).
+The data provided for "Current Population of Lights" (Table 4.1.1) has been reported as of 30 June 2021 to represent the current year (FY21).
 The light types are broken down into individual light types by technology.

-The number of luminaires under "Current Population of Lights" is extracted from the June 2020 Street Lighting Usage of System (SLUoS) report of the financial year 2019-20.
+The number of luminaires under "Current Population of Lights" is extracted from the June 2021 Street Lighting Usage of System (SLUoS) report of FY21.

 SLUoS reports are prepared by Network Revenue Analyst, Commercial Finance, Endeavour Energy, every month.
-The report for the month ending June 2020 was used to extract the data for 30th June 2020.
-The data for the assets installed and energised during the month of June 2020 are appropriated as the number of days in service in June 2020 times the asset/s installed in June 2020 divided by 30 (the total number of days in June 2020).
-Example: If 10 luminaires are installed in June 2020 for 27 days then the luminaire count for June 2020 will be 10X27/30=9.
-This methodology applies only for June 2020 as all other months have 100% active days.
+The report for the month ending June 2021 was used to extract the data for 30th June 2021.
+The data for the assets installed and energised during the month of June 2021 are appropriated as the number of days in service in June 2021 times the asset/s installed in June 2021 divided by 30 (the total number of days in June 2021).
+Example: If 10 luminaires are installed in June 2021 for 27 days then the luminaire count for June 2021 will be 10X27/30=9.
+This methodology applies only for June 2021 as all other months have 100% active days.